wonkodv/hanstool/README.md

 String variables can be configured via environment, but require a `HT3_` prefix, for example in `.bashrc`:

     export HT3_HISTORY=~/.config/ht3/readline_history
     export HT3_DEBUG=1
     export HT3_SCRIPTS=/opt/imported/scripts:~/__config/ht3

-Other python objects and strings can be configured in scripts. or on the commandline with -x.
+Other python objects and strings can be configured in scripts, or on the commandline with -x.

 Tipps
 -----